phetsims/gas-properties/doc/model.md

 collisions between every object in the system, only objects within the same region need to be considered.
 This greatly reduces the number of tests required.

 Two types of collisions are supported: particle-particle, and particle-container.
+* Particle-particle collisions
+occur between 2 particles, and use an [impulse-based contact model](https://en.wikipedia.org/wiki/Collision_response#Impulse-based_contact_model).
+Particle-particle collision are based solely whether they intersect at their current locations.
+Is is possible (and acceptable) for two particles to pass through the same point on the way to those location and not collide.
-Particle-particle collisions occur between 2 particles, and use an [impulse-based contact model](https://en.wikipedia.org/wiki/Collision_response#Impulse-based_contact_model).
-They may be disabled in the _Energy_ screen.
-Particle-container collisions occur between a particle and a wall of the container, and are counted for display by the Collision Counter.
+Particle-particle may be disabled in the _Energy_ screen.
+* Particle-container collisions occur between a particle and a wall of the container, and are counted for display by the Collision Counter.
+These collisions occur if a particle contacted a wall on its way to its current location.

 The _Diffusion_ screen adds a removable vertical divider to the container.
 When the divider is in place, collision detection treats the container as 2 separate containers, where the divider functions as